 “Ethics” and “sustainability” are fashion industry buzzwords – you're likely to see these terms in fashion media on an almost daily basis describing materials, production practices, and entire ranges.
 But as brands use these terms to market everything from new collections to charity initiatives, few people really have an idea of what these words actually mean, and how to know if something you're buying is really ethical or sustainable.

 By Sascha Camilli: Journalist, public speaker, host of fashion podcast Catwalk Rebel, one of Glamour UK's Most Empowering Nu-Gen Activists

-Fashion Revolution Week recently passed – a time to remember the day when over 1300 garment workers lost their lives in the collapse of the Rana Plaza garment factory in Dhaka, Bangladesh.
+Fashion Revolution Week takes place in April – a time to remember the day when over 1300 garment workers lost their lives in the collapse of the Rana Plaza garment factory in Dhaka, Bangladesh.
 Since that fateful day, fashion campaign organisation Fashion Revolution has campaigned for more transparency and increased rights for garment workers all over the world, encouraging fashion consumers all over the world to ask their favourite brands “who made my clothes?"

 Fashion Revolution, along with other organisations, plays a votal role in demanding a more ethical and sustainable fashion industry.
 But those words can often be confusing for consumers to understand.

 There is a reason for this confusion: there isn't a set definition of what “ethical” and “sustainable” fashion really entails, and there is nothing really governing what can be defined ethical and sustainable, which makes it easy for brands and media to use these terms arbitrarily.
 So how do you know whether a purchase is truly ethical?